-Bizzy Coffee co-founders Alex French (right) and Andrew Healy (left) have been friends since age 12, when the two met in middle school.
+Bizzy Coffee co-founders Alex French (left) and Andrew Healy (right) have been friends since age 12, when the two met in middle school.
 They became even better friends when they later went to the same high school, and they kept that friendship through college even though they went to different universities.
 Alex studied Business at the University of St. Thomas, while Andrew pursued studies as Mechanical Engineer at the University of Minnesota.

 It was in college that both Alex and Andrew became passionate about fitness.
 This passion for fitness is something that would later play a role in their founding of Bizzy Coffee.

 The Corporate World